PREVIOUS: Abuse of Children (#2)

-Persistently annoy, confuse, disturb, interrupt, pester, torment – with parental attacks, demands, needs, questions, rants, troubles, worries…… undercut by constant criticism.
+Persistently annoy, confuse, disturb, interrupt, pester, torment child.
+Parent attacks, demands, needs, questions, rants, troubles, worries…… undercuts by constant criticism.

-• ALSO – parents who do nothing to defend & protect their child when being harassed by anyone – whether by other family members, people in a religious community, at school or in the neighborhood.
+• ALSO – parents who do nothing to defend & protect their child when being harassed by anyone – whether from other family members, a religious community, at school or in the neighborhood.

 Harassment puts great stress on a child – creating fear, anger, resentment, even hopelessness.

-Long-term exposure to anxiety changes children’s nervous system, causing physical problems & lowering their ability to deal with other stressful situations throughout life.
+Long-term exposure to anxiety changes children’s nervous system, causing physical problems & lowering physical immunity & their ability to deal with other stressful situations throughout life

 NEXT: Cild Abuse #4